BrunoMMendonca/forecast-alchemy-studio/AI Memory/Workflow Summary.md

 ## 1. Main Steps

+### Step 0: Existing Data Detection & Deduplication (New)
+- On app load or CSV upload, the frontend hashes the raw CSV (SHA-256, 30 hex chars) and checks with the backend for duplicates via `/api/check-csv-duplicate`.
+- The backend scans for existing processed datasets (JSONs with `csvHash`) and returns any matches.
+- If a duplicate is found, the user can load the existing dataset directly, skipping the import wizard.
+- The frontend also presents a list of all detected datasets for manual selection ("Continue with Existing Data").

-### Step 1: Upload & AI Transform (Finished/Adjustments allowed)
+### Step 1: Choose your data (Finished/Adjustments allowed)
-- User uploads sales data via the `CsvImportWizard.tsx` component.
+- User uploads sales data via the `CsvImportWizard.tsx` component **if no duplicate is found**.
 - The wizard provides two main paths for data processing:
   - **AI-Powered Transformation**: The user is prompted to let the AI automatically clean, pivot, and prepare the data.
 This is the recommended path.
     - **Small files** are transformed directly via a single API call.
     - **Large files** trigger a more robust two-step process where the AI first generates a transformation `config` from a sample, which is then applied to the full dataset on the backend.
 This avoids timeouts and performance issues.
   - **Manual Import**: The user can opt to manually transpose the data and map columns.
-- The output of this step is a clean, wide-format dataset ready for the subsequent steps.
+- The output of this step is a clean, wide-format dataset ready for the subsequent steps, with consistent metadata (`summary`, `columnRoles`, `name`, `csvHash`).
 - For a deep technical dive, see `Upload Wizard & Data Transformation.md`.

 ### Step 2: Clean and Prepare (Finished/Adjustments allowed)